-Ruth Cohen, Fundraising and Communications
+Ruth Cohen, Secretary and Communications

 Ruth Cohen has always been passionate about books.
 She moved to Lewes with her husband, Gerry, a year ago, intent on getting involved in the community.
 She is thrilled to be working on The History Book Festival and is also a volunteer on the YWCA's Sexual Assault Response Line.
 Ruth's past volunteer service included serving on the board of a women's shelter in central PA and working in Philadelphia as a Make-a-Wish volunteer.

 James C. Curtis is Professor Emeritus of the University of Delaware, where he taught American History from 1970 to 2003.
 He also served as Director of the Winterthur Program in American Material Culture for twenty years.
 He lives in Lewes and is the author of four books: The Fox at Bay: Martin Van Buren and the Presidency (1970), Andrew Jackson and the Search for Vindication (1976), Mind’s Eye, Mind’s Truth, FSA Photography Reconsidered (1989), Discriminating Views, Documentary Photography and Japanese American Internment (2016)

 Rebecca Lowe, Program & Volunteer Coordination